 Why Are They Important?

-Parrotfish do more than look pretty—they’re reef cleaners!
-Every day, they nibble on the algae that grow on coral.
-If algae grow too much, they can smother the coral, making it hard for the coral to survive.
+Without sunlight, the polyps can’t survive.
 So, parrotfish help coral reefs stay clean and healthy by keeping the algae in check.
-By keeping the algae in check, they help the corals thrive and create a healthy habitat for countless other marine creatures.
+By doing this, they help the corals and polyps thrive and create a healthy habitat for countless other marine creatures.

 But that’s not all!
 When they scrape the coral, they sometimes eat little bits of it.
 Their bodies grind it up, and when they poop—it turns into sand! 🏖️ That’s right, some of the soft, white sand you walk on in Maui started as coral that passed through a parrotfish.
 One parrotfish can produce hundreds of pounds of sand each year!